CrowdEmotion/respondent-video-capture-kit/flash/README.md

     http://localhost/flash/index.html
     ```

-3. If rvckConfiguration object have no values, fill the form
+3. If recorderConfiguration object have no values, fill the form

 4. Click on "save connection data"